project-n-samples/crunch-java-sample-2/README.md

 # bolt-java-sample-2
-AWSClient.java is similar to the singleton that you reference in your java objects in order to read from S3.
-In addition to this, you’ll find a  new singleton BoltClient.java (built on top of aws-sdk-java-2)that you can reference in your java objects to read from Bolt endpoint.
-Also included is App.java which shows an example of how a POJO can reference both Singletons.
+`AWSClient.java` is similar to the singleton that you reference in your java objects in order to read from S3.
+In addition to this, you’ll find another singleton `BoltClient.java` (built on top of aws-sdk-java-2)that you can reference in your java objects in order to read from Bolt endpoint.
+Also included is `App.java` which shows an example of how a POJO can reference both Singletons.
 It first reads from Bolt and if that returns 404, it tries to read from S3.
-I think most of your getObject calls to Lidar objects will look like this example.
+I think most of your `getObject` calls to Lidar objects will look similar to this example.

 ## Pom File